In this article...

-Mobile devices are quickly becoming a staple of the professional world, and the value they add isn’t hard to identify: enhanced productivity, anytime access to corporate resources and systems, real-time collaboration, etc. But as personal smartphones, tablets, PDAs, and laptops infiltrate the workplace, they also bring new uncertainties for which many businesses are still unprepared.
-According to a recent study by Spiceworks, 98 percent of IT professionals are worried about the impact of mobile devices on the workplace, and yet less than half plan to use a central management solution for security and control.1
+Mobile devices are quickly becoming a staple of the professional world, and the value they add isn’t hard to identify: enhanced productivity, anytime access to corporate resources and systems, real-time collaboration, etc. But as personal smartphones, tablets, and laptops infiltrate the workplace, they also bring new uncertainties for which many businesses are still unprepared.

-Mobile device management (MDM) or BYOD software helps businesses extend productivity to personal devices without compromising corporate security.
+Mobile device management (MDM) or bring-your-own-device (BYOD) software helps businesses extend productivity to personal devices without compromising corporate security.
 This guide will simplify the buying process for IT leaders by outlining common software features, industry trends, and a case study of a leading mobile device management software solution.

 Mobile device management software can alleviate many of these concerns by standardizing security measures, giving IT departments better control and visibility, and extending access to corporate content and applications.
 During your selection process, you may also see MDM referred to as enterprise mobility management (EMM).
 Functionally speaking, the two are near-synonymous, although EMM usually refers more to the larger methodology of controlling mobile devices in a business environment.

 Most MDM software solutions are built around two main components: a server component (which sends configuration and security protocols from an administrative control center) and a client component (which receives the protocols, once installed on the mobile device).
 Some systems are built exclusively for mobile OS management (OS compatibility will vary according to vendor), but some MDM systems include other devices not owned by the company, from laptops to tablets and even desktop computers.

 There are primarily two ways to package a solution:

 Most MDM software solutions will address some or all of the following features: